Yochengliu/ScasNet/README.md

 2. Zhao, H., Shi, J., Qi, X., Wang, X., Jia, J., 2016.
 Pyramid scene parsing network. arXiv preprint arXiv:1612.01105.

 ## Citation
-We would be very glad if ScasNet is helpful for your research, and please consider citing our paper:
+We would be very glad if ScasNet is helpful for your research, and please consider citing our paper [ArXiv](https://arxiv.org/abs/1807.11236):

     @article{liu2017scasnet,
       author = {Yongcheng Liu and